labbsr0x/go-horse/README.md

 **`return { next: true, body : [{ container : ... }], status : 200, operation : ctx.operation.READ }`**

-go-horse will ignore the body you returned because of the value `ctx.operation.READ` in the *operation*.
+go-horse will ignore the body you returned because of the value `ctx.operation.READ` is set in response's *operation* field.
 Next filter will receive the same body you has received.

 <a name="js_rewrite"/>